 Bitcoin is a volatile asset, with daily price changes in excess of 10% being quite frequent, which makes it considerably risky for investing and trading.
 Of course, there is no high reward without high risk, and you don't have to invest or use any funds that you cannot afford to lose.
 The good news is that Admiral Markets provides an advanced set of conditional orders - Volatility Protection - which have additional utility for highly volatile instruments.

 Is Bitcoin a Bubble?

 So, is there a bubble or not?
 We'll only know if it bursts.
-In the meantime, you can trade the Bitcoin CFD with Admiral Markets and benefit from a leverage of 1:2 for retail clients (up to 1:5 leverage for clients categorised as professional clients) during a 24/5 trading session!
+In the meantime, you can trade the Bitcoin CFD with Admiral Markets, and benefit from a leverage of 1:2 for retail clients (up to 1:5 leverage for clients categorised as professional clients) during a 24/5 trading session!
 Click the banner below to start trading cryptocurrency CFDs!

 Admiral Markets is a multi-award winning, globally regulated Forex and CFD broker, offering trading on over 8,000 financial instruments via the world's most popular trading platforms: MetaTrader 4 and MetaTrader 5.
 Start trading today!

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the